nbellocam/nbellocam/README.md

 ### Hi there 👋

-I'm a Principal developer at [SOUTHWORKS](https://www.southworks.com/) where I usually work as Microsoft partner, using the latest technologies, specially the ones related to Cloud Computing and Web Development.
-I loves seeking for new challenges and technologies, as well as teaching them.
+I'm a Principal developer at [SOUTHWORKS](https://www.southworks.com/) where I usually work as Microsoft partner, using the latest technologies, especially the ones related to Cloud Computing and Web Development.
+I love seeking for new challenges and technologies, as well as teaching them.
 That's why I love being part of several developer communities in Buenos Aires, Argentina as well as many conferences in LATAM, both as speaker and organizer.
 Because of that, I was awarded as [Google Developer Expert](https://developers.google.com/community/experts/directory/profile/profile-nicol_C3_A1s_bello_camilletti), and [Microsoft MVP](https://mvp.microsoft.com/en-us/PublicProfile/5001738) (Most Valuable Professional).
 I also have an engineering degree in Software and a bachelor's degree in Computer Systems, both from the University of Buenos Aires.

 - 🔭 I’m currently working at [@SOUTHWORKS](https://github.com/southworks)
 - 🌱 I’m currently learning how to be a father 😊